-IFRS 9 establishes the requirements for recognizing and measuring financial assets and financial liabilities, and is effective for annual periods beginning January 1, 2013 with earlier application permitted.
+IFRS 9 WAS ISSUED IN November 2009.
+This standard is the first step in the process to replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 introduces new requirements for recognizing and measuring financial assets and financial liabilities, and is effective for annual periods beginning on or after January 1, 2015.